Sebastianhju/Runeterra-5e/Timelines.md

 ## 9,000 Years Ago (8,000 BN): War of the Three Sisters

-The unity of the three sisters fracture and a civil war erupts across the Iceborn empire.
+The unity of the three sisters fracture and a civil war erupts across the Iceborn empire i Freljord.
+This conflict still affects the Freljords to this day.

-The Watchers begin crossing in to Runeterra during the climactic battle at the Howling Abyss.
-Lissandra sacrifices her people, sisters, and the magic of the yeti to seal the Watchers in a bed of True Ice, where they have remained since.

 ---

-7,000 Years Ago (6,000 BN): The Western Diaspora
+## 7,000 Years Ago (6,000 BN): The Western Diaspora

 Mortals from the far east (Beyond the map of the known world) expand across the south of the known world, establishing new civilizations.
 Among them are Ixtal, Buhru, Helia, Kalduga, Kahleek, Icathia, Faraj and the Ascetics of Targon.
 Most of these nations are on the southern continent, which they call “Shurima”.

 ## 7,000-6,000 Years Ago